kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 ![alt_text](images/4c.png "The 4C's of Cloud Native Security")

 Policies in Kubernetes are concerned with the middle two layers - Containers and Clusters.
 This paper focuses on these two layers.
-While code and cloud are not in scope for this paper, these two layers deserve consideration as part of an overall security strategy.
+While code and cloud are not in scope for this paper, these other two layers deserve consideration as part of an overall security strategy.
 This implies that in addition to securing the Containers and Clusters:

 * Cloud, or other infrastructure, security must be enabled and managed
 * Application code and 3rd party dependencies running inside of containers must also be secured

 In the 4C’s model, Code [refers to the application code running inside a container](https://kubernetes.io/docs/concepts/security/overview/#code).
 The Kubernetes configurations are a set of desired state declarations for resources.
 The configuration for an application is typically defined as a set of YAML files referred to as resource manifests.
-While it's a best practice to manage Kubernetes resource manifests “as code” (i.e. use version control, reviews testing, etc.) these resource manifests are used to describe how containerized applications should be run in a Kubernetes cluster.
-Hence they are mapped to the Containers layer in the 4C’s model.
+While it's a best practice to manage Kubernetes resource manifests “as code” (i.e. use version control, reviews, testing, etc.) these resource manifests are used to describe how containerized applications should be run in a Kubernetes cluster.
+Hence, they are mapped to the Containers layer in the 4C’s model.

 ## Out of Scope